 Emilia: (upon being told by some well-meaning little old lady on the street that she is a very pretty little girl) (*with grudging pout*) Thank you.
 (Upon walking away but still within hearing-aid-enhanced earshot) Mommy, that lady said that I was pretty.
 I DON’T LIKE THAT, MOMMY.
 I DON’T LIKE THAT AT ALL.

 Which, fine.
 It’s kind of awesome, actually, that, at three and a half, she’s determined to reject labels like pretty and beautiful and precious.
-If she doesn’t want to wear dresses or floral applique or anything that might possibly be mistaken for princess attire, that’s more than fine with me.
+If she doesn’t want to wear dresses or floral applique and will only wear princess attire under strictly controlled circumstances (combined with Space Ranger gear), that’s fine.
 It makes it a little hard to get her dressed, sometimes, but I can live with that.

 Still… is it wrong that on the rare occasion when she decides that pretty is not such a bad thing (as, here, when her cousin successfully implored her to join her in dressing as a princess for their grandfather’s memorial), my heart leaps and I can’t keep myself from exclaiming, oh! my pretty little girl…!